mendhak/docker-http-https-echo/README.md

 docker run -e PRESERVE_HEADER_CASE=true -p 8080:8080 -p 8443:8443 --rm -t mendhak/http-https-echo:41
 ```

+> **Note:** This only has an effect over HTTP/1.1.
+HTTP/2 requires all header names be lowercase.

 ## Override the response body with a file

 To override the response body with a file, set the environment variable `OVERRIDE_RESPONSE_BODY_FILE_PATH` to a file path.